 What if I have PCS orders and I am about to fall behind or already have?

-PCS orders combined with a financial gap is one of the situations that creates the most stress in pre-foreclosure conversations.
-The competing pressures of having to move on a fixed orders timeline while the home situation is unresolved are real.
-We see two main paths: stay-and-resolve, where you address the hardship before departing (lender workout, sale, or short sale), or move-and-coordinate-remotely, where you depart on orders and we coordinate the sale or workout from a distance using a POA drafted by JAG.
+PCS orders combined with a financial gap are among the situations that create the most stress in pre-foreclosure conversations.
+The competing pressures of having to move on a fixed order timeline while the home situation is unresolved are real.
+We see two main paths: stay-and-resolve, where you address the hardship before departing (lender workout, sale, or short sale), or move-and-coordinate-remotely, where you depart on orders and we coordinate the sale or workout remotely using a POA drafted by JAG.
 Which path fits depends on your timeline, your equity position, and how much your lender will work with you while you transition.
 We walk through both.

 Will pre-foreclosure or a forced sale hurt my security clearance?

 Financial difficulties can be a factor in security clearance reviews, but the relationship is not automatic.
 Falling behind on a mortgage is not, by itself, disqualifying for most clearance levels, particularly when the cause is identifiable hardship (PCS-related income gap, medical event, family emergency) and you are addressing it through legitimate channels (workout, sale, short sale rather than walking away).
 What investigators typically look at is the pattern of financial behavior and whether you are taking responsibility for resolution.
-We are not your security manager; specific clearance questions belong with your unit security officer or a security-clearance attorney.
+We are not your security manager; specific clearance questions should be directed to your unit security officer or a security-clearance attorney.

 If I sell now, will I still have credit damage?

 Selling at market value before foreclosure (when there is still equity) typically has minimal credit impact beyond the missed-payment history already on your record.
-Short sale generally has less credit impact than a full foreclosure.
-Deed-in-lieu generally has less impact than foreclosure but more than short sale, with significant variation by lender.
+A short sale generally has less credit impact than a full foreclosure.
+A deed in lieu generally has less impact than foreclosure but more than a short sale, with significant variation by lender.
 Credit-impact specifics belong with a credit counselor or your lender; we coordinate the real estate side regardless of the credit conversation.

 Can heroSOLD stop my foreclosure?